There are plenty of scary statistics out there to keep you awake at night.

 With the same study showing phishing attempts on the rise and the average cost to mid-sized companies at a cool $1.6 million, we don’t have an option: it must be a key focus area in ThirdSpace’s cyber security strategy and our defence against malicious attackers.

-With ATP anti-phishing, you can prevent up to 20 members of your organisation from being digitally imitated.
+With Office 365 Defender anti-phishing, you can prevent up to 20 members of your organisation from being digitally imitated.

 It’s a common spear phishing technique to impersonate a CEO or high-level board member with the goal of gaining information or money from someone who reports to them.

-ATP anti-phishing pays special attention to these individuals and will intercept any email that looks like it could have been sent by them, but really hasn’t.
+Defender’s anti-phishing tools pay special attention to these individuals and will intercept any email that looks like it could have been sent by them, but really hasn’t.

 This is achieved through machine learning models together with highly intelligent impersonation detection algorithms.